Lancaster Canal Tramroad: Tramroad

 In 1794, the canal company engaged the services of William Cartwright, first to supervise the construction of the foundations for the Lune Aqueduct and later as Resident Engineer.
 John Rennie and William Jessop were the chief engineers to the company, but such was the demand for their services at this time of Canal Mania that they were much in demand elsewhere and Cartwright was solely responsible for the construction of the tramroad.
-His house in Preston is still extant and now forms the façade of a new shopping arcade.
+His house in Preston is still extant and now forms the façade of the Fishergate Shopping Centre, currently occupied by Primark.

 The five-mile-long tramroad comprised a double-track plateway, except for a short section of single track through a tunnel under Fishergate in Preston, just south of the canal basin.
-The iron rails were 'L' shaped in section and were spiked to large limestone blocks.
+The iron rails were 'L' shaped in section and were spiked to large stone blocks.
 The wheels on the wagons were not flanged and it was the vertical section on the iron rails that kept the wheels on the track.
 The gauge was 4 foot 3 inches (1295 mm) between the verticals, which were on the inside of the track.

 The wagons were pulled by horses, up to six at a time, and each wagon had a capacity of two tons.
 Originally there were three inclined planes where the wagons were hauled by stationary steam engines and a continuous chain.